 - Further reorganisation in 1934, and some presentational variations, result in some gaps in figures.

-‘Daffodil Days’ & Fundraising
+Fundraising and ‘Daffodil Days’

 In 1927, branches Wales-wide contributed £1,507 12s 11d – approx. £93,000 today – towards the general running costs of the Welsh League, as well as funding their own local campaigns and activities.